Xoke/octo-spork/games/GTA-Online.md

 6. TM-02 Khanjali almost 4 mill.
 A Tank
 7. Hydra, again almost 4 mill.
 Harrier Jump Jet
 8. Karin Karuma (Armoured) or the Duke of Death

+## Money
+- Treasure hunt / head hunting missions are easy money
+  - Email with picture, get the wild west pistol.
+50 headshots for 250K
+  - Text from Maude.
+Kill the people, get axe.
+50 kills for 250K
+  - Navy Revolver one.
+More huting, then kill the guy.
+50 kills for 250K
+- Heists order (for bonus money)
+  1 Fleeca heist
+  2 Prison break heist
+  3 Humane labs heist
+  4 Series A funding heist
+  5 Pacific Standard heist
+-